USRSE/usrse.github.io/pages/wg/outreach.md

 ### Conference and Workshop Participation

 US-RSE will continue to engage in conferences and workshops.
-We aim to broaden our presence at previously unrepresented conferences to include domain-specific conferences and general technical conferences.
+We aim to broaden our presence at previously unrepresented conferences, including domain-specific conferences and general technical conferences.

 Towards this goal, the Outreach working group is putting together a call for